Emekapaul/alx-higher_level_programming/0x0A-python-inheritance/README.md

 This project is about 0x0A.
-Python - Inheritance
+Python - Inheritance.
+How to use base class and superclass.